ricardopieper/horse/README.md

 This project implements the usual lexer -> parser -> interpreter architecture.
 However, it currently also implements a bytecode and bytecode interpreter instead of executing the AST directly (tree).

-A small compiler produces the slowpython bytecode in `bytecode/compiler.rs`.
+A small compiler produces the horse bytecode in `bytecode/compiler.rs`.
 This could possibly be serialized and run.
 The interpreter runtime in `runtime.rs` implements the data model, function calls, modules and such.
 This is not JIT-compiled to x86, it is interpreted right away.